History

 This course traces the experience of African Americans from their first landing in Virginia in 1619 through slavery and the Civil War.
 Emphasis will be placed on the origins of racism, the development of the slave system in the United States and the historical developments that led to the Civil War.
 (YR).

-This course examines the history of the United States from the ratification of the Federal Constitution through the Presidency of Andrew Jackson.
-Particular attention is given to the process of political party formation, the impact of the "market revolution" upon life, the origins and ramifications of the Second Great Awakening, the antebellum reform movements, and slavery.
-(YR).
+This course examines the history of the United States from its Declaration of Independence and the subsequent ratification of the Federal Constitution through the Presidency of Andrew Jackson.
+Particular attention is given to the concept of representative government, the process of political party formation, the impact of the "market revolution" upon everyday life, the origins and ramifications of the Second Great Awakening, the antebellum reform movements, and slavery.
+(OC).

 HIST 319 Civil War & Reconstruction 4 Credit Hours